KomodoPlatform/developer-docs/additional-assets/templates/001-Style-Guide.md

 It is the responsibility of the developer and tester to determine whether a raw document needs to be pushed into a final form, or whether it can be placed in an unpolished location for the foreseeable future.

 For example, the Komodo developers maintain on Github a list of COIN configurations, and also of specific combinations of assets-chain launch parameters, that have not yet been added to the public facing website (via developers.komodoplatform.com).

-No complaints have arisen from this situation, and therefore it may never be necessary to attempt to maintain these in a more public facing location.
+No complaints have arisen from this situation, and therefore it may never be necessary to attempt to maintain these in a more public-facing location.

 Because the developers know the features most thoroughly, it is largely up to them to decide which aspects can remain non-professionally documented, and which should be pushed forward.

+Do keep in mind the general principle of design: less is more.

 ### Turning Raw Documentation Into a Final Product